 I have pictured the incoming and outgoing conveyor belts of time as entering and leaving a point-singularity, which resides at the centre of a standing-wave structure.
 The strict notion of a point-singularity has always bothered me.
 For example, I have never felt comfortable with the idea of the big-bang birth of the universe starting from an infinitely small point-singularity.
 Consequently, rather than a point-singularity, I imagine the conveyor belts of time flowing into and out of a finite fuzzy singularity, within which different close-quarters terms within the conveyors' laws of motion dominate over the more general ones.

 Of course, no observer (information-sink) can see (or otherwise sense) anything within his future event-horizon.
 It is fundamentally inaccessible to him.
 He can only see and be affected by what is arriving at him from his past event-horizon.
 Yet he can send information to, and impose effects upon, observers inhabiting his future event-horizon.
-Thus, any observer - and indeed, any standing-wave structure in the universe - is, in effect, located at a singularity into which time flows and out of which it flows again.
+Thus, any observer — and indeed, any standing-wave structure in the universe — is, in effect, located at a singularity into which time flows and out of which time flows again.